Melvin-Viana/restaurantFinder/README.md

 - This is URL for the client
 - The current setup is for 'http://localhost:3000' on a local machine
 - For on a production environment fill it with URL the app is hosted on

+### JWT_SECRET
+- A secret password for accessing your JWT token
+- This can be any password; but this would be a unique password to this application

 ## Usage
 - Install dependencies: `npm install`